 We purchased and tested some of the best kids' pedal bikes on the market to find the right option for every need and budget.

 The quickest assembly time is about eight and a half minutes for the Huffy.
 This bike has what the company calls quick-connect parts, and they are right.
-The instructions are only average, and they miss a step where you need to remove a plastic part included for shipping, but it quickly becomes clear it can't work with the plastic in place.
+The instructions are only average, and they miss a step where you need to remove a plastic part included for shipping, but it quickly becomes apparent it can't work with the plastic in place.
 Putting on the training wheels is a tool-free operation that can be useful if you need to add or remove them while biking.
 The second easiest to set up is the Tomy John Deere.
 This simple bike has terrible instructions, but there are only a few parts, and it is somewhat intuitive to put together.

 Features and Quality

 Other standouts include the Joystar Vintage, with the seat springs and front basket.
 Both look cool, but the springs are for looks only, and the basket may not last long in its front placement before falling or being taken off.

 The Tomy John Deere has a rear storage rack suitable for strapping all kinds of treasures and supplies, and our testers loved the idea of pondering what they might place there.
 Even if it is just giving a ride to a favored stuffed toy, we can see how this rack will get a lot of use.
 The RoyalBaby FreeStyle includes training wheels, reflectors, water bottle holder, alert bell, chain cover, and parent handle on the back of the seat.

 — Wendy Schmitz